Indeevar: Early life

 He was born and grew up in Barua Sagar of Jhansi district of Uttar Pradesh.
 He moved to Mumbai to pursue a professional career as a lyricist.

 Career

 He got recognition with Malhar in 1951, where he penned "Bade Armano Se Rakkha Hai Balam Teri Kasam", which was set to music by Roshan.
 He wrote more than a thousand songs for over 300 films in a career spanning over four decades.
-Indeevar also wrote songs for famous pop duo Nazia Hassan and Zohaib Hassan.
+Indeevar also wrote songs for famous pop duo of siblings Nazia Hassan and Zohaib Hassan.
 Nazia's famous songs "Aap Jaisa Koi", "Boom Boom", "Meherbani", "Dil ki Lagi" & Zohaib's "Star" were written by Indeevar.